oyaron/NGSF/readme.md

   `"how_many_plots"`: number of plots to show if the user wants to show, if the `"show"` is zero then `"n"` has no effect.

+  `"minimum_overlap"`: minimum percentage overlap between the template and the object of interest.
+Recommendation is for this to stay near 0.7

+  `"epoch_high"`: Upper bound epoch for phase truncation.
+If this equals the `"epoch_low"` parameter then there is not phase truncation.

+  `"epoch_low"`: Lower bound epoch for phase truncation.

+  `"mask_galaxy_lines"` : Either 1 or 0, masks the galaxy lines for both the template bank and the object of interest.
+For this option to work the redshift must be one defined values and not at array of values, meaning `"z_int"` must be equal to zero and `"z_start"` must be the redshift of choice.

 ## To Run